-The Pending Formal Complaints and Recent Supreme Court Decisions tab on the left links to a page listing the Commission's pending formal complaints and those recently resolved by the Michigan Supreme Court.
-That tab includes access to the most significant documents relating to formal proceedings, posted in each case as they are available:
+The Pending Public Complaints and Recent Supreme Court Decisions tab on the left links to a page listing the Commission's pending public complaints and those recently resolved by the Michigan Supreme Court.
+That tab includes access to the documents relating to public proceedings posted in each case as they are available; the most significant of those are:

 - Answer (filed by the Respondent judicial officer)

-- Master’s report (filed after the formal hearing)
+- Master’s report (filed after the public hearing)

 - Decision and Recommendation (filed by the Commission after briefing and oral argument)